sybrew/the-seo-framework/readme.txt

 * **Other:**
 	* Element `.tsf-notice-wrap` is gone.
 We've long been relying on `.wp-header-end` instead.
 	* Removed support for obsolete `-ms-clear` and `-ms-input-placeholder` vendor-specific CSS pseudo-selectors.
+	* We optimized opcodes for PHP 8.4:
+		* In short, PHP 8.4's OPcache module now also precaches `sprintf`.
+But, when working inside a namespace, we can only utilize that by namespace-escaping calls to `sprintf`.
+		* We maintain static code checks for this via [WPCS-TSF](https://github.com/theseoframework/wpcs-tsf).

 ### 5.0.6